sonica799/sonica799.github.io/AQI.md

 title: AQI Dashboard
 permalink: /AQI Dashboard/
 ---
+## Introduction

+A dashboard developed and designed to display Climate Change Parameters:- Temperature (in C), Relative Humidity, PM 10, PM 2.5, O3, NO2, SO2, and CO.
+Air Quality Index (AQI) is displayed via a radial chart.

+**Check it out at [nexLOOP](https://nexloop.in)**

 ## Technical Details

 ### Libraries and Dependencies

 **1. ReactJS:** This open source JavaScript library provides us with an attractive UI and easily integrable code.

 **2. Axios:** It is a promise-based HTTP client that makes HTTP requests to fetch data dynamically from the API.